Umbraco: Releases

+Umbraco 15 was released on 14 November 2024.
+This release brought Umbraco to .NET 9 and introduced Microsoft HybridCache and Tiptap RTE.

+Umbraco 16 was released on 12 June 2025.
+This version introduced Tiptap as the default rich text editor (RTE), replacing the previous editor.
+Tiptap was first made available in Umbraco 15.
+Other updates in version 16 included improvements to the back-office user interface and new options for locking, moving, and hiding properties.

 Community

 2020 - The Umbraco corporation employs over 70 staff and is supported by a core team of over 15 developers who work on the open source core platform.
 Umbraco's community site, "Our Umbraco", has more than 200,000 registered users and developers.
 Since 2005, an annual developer conference Codegarden has taken place in or in the region of Copenhagen, except in 2007, when it was held in London.
-In 2009, the conference had 170 attendees and subsequently took place in Copenhagen in June 2010 and June 2011, then growing to 350 attendees for June 2012 and 2013.
+In 2009, the conference had 170 attendees and subsequently took place in Copenhagen in June 2010 and June 2011, then growing to 350 attendees for June 2012 and 2013..
+It now takes place in Odense each year and in 2023 had 782 physical attendees and 969 virtual attendees.

+In the UK there has been an annual developer conference Umbraco Spark which takes place in Bristol each spring.
+Umbraco Spark has had over 150 attendees and has been running each year since 2019 (with a 2-year gap during the COVID-19 pandemic).
+The next Umbraco Spark will be on 8 March 2024.

+In the United States, The Umbraco US Festival is a key event for the Umbraco community in the United States, held periodically since 2014.
+The 2024 festival, hosted in Chicago, featured over 150 attendees, workshops, and presentations focused on Umbraco features, advantages, and accessibility.

 Reception

 In August 2009, Umbraco was included in a list of 10 CMS platforms recommended by the Danish Version2 magazine.
 Among these were three systems initially developed in Denmark: Sitecore, TYPO3, and Umbraco.